michael-olney/mml/README.md

   presented in the same way.
 * No control structures aside from invocation of other templates are provided for use within templates.
+* CSS is not encapsulated by the templates.
+Ideally, templates would provide their own custom CSS attributes and selectors and all the HTML tags in the expansion would be hidden from any external CSS selectors.

 ## Running